tashian/heal.lgbt/content/_index.md

 No matter how loving and well-intentioned our childhood home was (or is), we all emerge from childhood damaged by our parents, by our schooling, and by society in one way or another.
 Which means there's an opportunitiy for even the most "healthy" of us to heal in ways that we didn't even know we were broken.

 Everyone has emotional trauma in their past.
-A negative memory that you keep returning to.
+It may feel like a negative memory that you keep returning to.
 Sometimes it's simply the sense that you cannot seem to get out of your head, that your mind is on overdrive all the time and you can't focus, or that you often feel unsafe or triggered.
 If a negative memory is something that you think should be "no big deal," that you believe shouldn't be a problem, and that you wish you could just get over, but it keeps coming up, that is trauma.

 Some people have a history of trauma with a lowercase t.
 Some have Trauma with a capital T. Some have both going on.
 It's possible to heal from all kinds of trauma.
 A few lowercase-t traumas spread out throughout childhood can be more debilitating than one capital-T trauma.